Behind the Scenes of Online Dating

-It has become an exercise of post-modernity to use all available resources to search for an z with the right partner.
+It has become an exercise of post-modernity to use all available resources to search for the right partner.

 In our immediate individualistic society where materialism has tried to fill the void and conquer our hearts, it seems that the search for happiness based on an emotional, personal and intimate level is one of our toughest challenges.